AdobeDocs/campaign.en/help/v8/send/delivery-dashboard.md

 >
 >As a Campaign v8 Managed Cloud Services user, the infrastructure is monitored and managed by Adobe.
 If you experience persistent issues with delivery indicators or dashboard synchronization, contact Adobe Customer Care.

+## Troubleshooting slow deliveries {#troubleshooting-slow-deliveries}

+If your delivery seems to take longer than usual after clicking the **[!UICONTROL Send]** button, check the following potential causes:

+### IP address reputation issues

+Some email providers might have added your IP addresses to a denylist.
+Check your delivery logs (broadlogs) in the **[!UICONTROL Delivery]** tab for bounce messages indicating reputation issues.
+Consult the [deliverability monitoring](monitoring-deliverability.md) section for guidance on reputation management.

+### Delivery size and complexity

+Your delivery might be too large to be processed quickly.
+This may occur with:

+Heavy JavaScript personalization that requires significant data processing for each recipient.

+Delivery weighing more than 60 kilobytes due to large HTML content, embedded images, or extensive personalization.

+Refer to [Delivery best practices](../start/delivery-best-practices.md) to learn about content guidelines and personalization best practices.
+The recommended maximum size is about 35KB for optimal performance.

+### System performance

+System issues can prevent servers from processing deliveries efficiently.
+If you suspect performance issues, check the delivery logs for timeout errors or communication issues.

+>[!NOTE]
+>
+>As a Campaign v8 Managed Cloud Services user, server infrastructure monitoring is managed by Adobe.
+If you experience persistent performance issues with delivery sending, contact Adobe Customer Care with your delivery logs.